-Shigella and enterotoxigenic Escherichia coli (ETEC) remain two of the leading causes of diarrhea worldwide, and, together, they account for about one billion cases of diarrhea annually.
-Insufficient data exist, but conservative estimates suggest that, combined, Shigella and ETEC are responsible for almost one-third of the nearly 600,000 child deaths from diarrhea each year, as well as many deaths in older age groups.
+Shigella and enterotoxigenic Escherichia coli (ETEC) are two of the leading causes of diarrhea worldwide, and, together, they account for at least one billion cases of diarrhea annually.
+Insufficient data exist, but conservative estimates suggest that, combined, these two bacteria are responsible for more than 15 percent of the approximately 500,000 child deaths due to diarrhea each year, as well as many deaths in older age groups.
 Repeated infections and symptomatic episodes due to these pathogens can also contribute to deficits in physical and cognitive development.
 Shigellosis and illness from ETEC usually follow the ingestion of contaminated food or water.
 Shigella can also be transferred by person-to-person contact.
 ETEC can be treated through rehydration therapy and, for travelers to ETEC-endemic areas, with antibiotics.
 Shigella can be treated with oral rehydration solution and antibiotics, although the rate of resistance to the most commonly used antibiotics is sharply on the rise.
 Currently, no licensed vaccines targeting Shigella or ETEC exist; however, vaccines against both bacteria are in development.

 Shigellosis and ETEC disease

 - Shigella and ETEC are two of the leading causes of diarrhea worldwide.
-Insufficient data exist, but conservative estimates suggest that, together, these bacteria are responsible for almost one-third of the nearly 600,000 child deaths from diarrhea each year.
+Insufficient data exist, but conservative estimates suggest that, combined, these two bacteria are responsible for more than 15 percent of the approximately 500,000 child deaths due to diarrhea each year.
 Millions more are hospitalized with these infections, which can lead to dehydration and malnutrition as well as impaired physical and cognitive development in young children.

-- Estimates indicate that Shigella and ETEC may also be important causes of diarrhea and dysentery in age groups older than 5 years, with 100 million episodes occurring annually among children and adolescents in the 5 to 14 year age group.
+- Shigella and ETEC may also be important causes of diarrhea and dysentery in age groups older than 5 years, with an estimated 100 million episodes occurring annually among children and adolescents in the 5 to 14 year age group.

 - Shigellosis is endemic worldwide and is responsible for millions of cases of severe dysentery annually, the overwhelming majority of which occur in children in the developing world.
 Additionally, it is a major illness among military personnel, and travelers from industrialized countries are also at risk.